mreed20/balancing_via_rotations/README.md

 I extensively used property-based testing (specifically, [jqwik](https://jqwik.net)) to test the functional correctness of my binary search tree implementation and my implementations of the tree balancing algorithms.
-Being able able to specify high-level properties that methods must have without concern for generating input data was a boon for development, and uncovered many bugs.
+Being able able to specify high-level properties that methods must have without needing to think about how to generate input data, was a boon for development and helped uncovered many bugs.

 This was the final project for the class Analysis of Algorithms at George Mason University.